Tempered vs. Laminated Glass

 Certain building codes require skylights to utilize laminated glass over tempered glass.
 Please check the building codes in your area to see if your skylight needs be glazed with laminated glass.
 In the Seattle area, if the skylight is over twelve feet off the ground or the size of the skylight is greater than fifteen square feet, building code requires that the glass be laminated.
 Both tempered and laminated glass are equally exceptional, but their strengths are highlighted in different circumstances.

 Overall, TAM Skylights uses two panes of glass in each skylight we manufacture.
 As the homeowner, you can choose between tempered over tempered glass and tempered over laminated glass.
 With the understanding of the differences between tempered and laminated glass, you can now make the right choice, and TAM Skylights will provide the resources to improve your home.
-If you have further questions, call firstname.lastname@example.org email us at Back to News & Media
+If you have further questions, call 206-763-6868 or email us at email@example.com.Back to News & Media